alibaba/terraform-provider-docs/source/docs/providers/alicloud/r/instance.html.markdown

 * `internet_charge_type` - The instance internet charge type.
 * `io_optimized` - The instance whether I/O optimized.
 * `private_ip` - The instance private ip.
-* `subnet_id` - If the instance created in VPC, then the subnet id have value that is same with vswitch_id.
 * `vswitch_id` - If the instance created in VPC, then this value is  virtual switch ID.
 * `tags` - The instance tags.